devflowinc/trieve-rust-client/docs/ChunkApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-## search_chunk
+## search_chunks

-> models::SearchChunkQueryResponseBody search_chunk(tr_dataset, search_chunk_data)
+> models::SearchChunkQueryResponseBody search_chunks(tr_dataset, search_chunk_data)
 Search

 Search  This route provides the primary search functionality for the API.
 It can be used to search for chunks by semantic similarity, full-text similarity, or a combination of both.
-Results' `chunk_html` values will be modified with `<b>` tags for sub-sentence highlighting.
+Results' `chunk_html` values will be modified with `<b><mark>` tags for sub-sentence highlighting.

 ### Parameters